Understanding your test score

 Motility

-There are a number of factors that affect your total motile sperm count.
-Below are…
+There are a number of factors that can lead to low total motile sperm count.
+Some of the key causes of this specific male fertility issue

 Lifestyle